emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 **January 2020 TP1**:
 - Run 1-4 initials and blanks are wonky, same with Run 8 and 9
 - POC-248, POR-83 titration "NOT OK" from LabX output.
+Values seem to be OK though.
 - Environmental data: pH of chamber missing
 - 2 blanks for Run 5 - 2 bottles run.
 I kept the first blank from deltaTA and that titration bottle (kept from 20200318 Run 2 not Run 1)
 - BK-2 lost water during volume measurement - 575 mL isn't correct so I replaced 575 with 610 mL b/c chamber 1 was used again in later run for a blank so that is the empty volume for that chamber.